mwganson/pinger/README.md

 `git pull`

 There is also a `pinger.html` file if you want to run the javascript version, which has the nice feature of allowing you to add custom users and stores them as a sort of cookie in localstorage inside your browser.

+Note: User chrisb has made some changes to the user interface allowing for multiple selection, which I have uploaded as `pinger2.html`.